tpoisot/ms_pop_networks/ms_pop.md

 expert knowledge, but they are the only way to go beyond the current paradigm of seeing networks as mostly a collection of pairwise interactions.

+Of course, these multiple symbioses or interactions can have consequences beyond the existence of pairwise interactions.
+The biotic interactions received by an organism will often affect its environmental tolerance, and modify its realized Grinnelian niche [@poisot_conceptual_2011].

 From a
 biogeographic standpoint, it require that we develop a theory based on